 “I don’t eat slime eggs,” I say with regret, as dad decides to banish me back to my room for the morning.
 He ate my breakfast, and his.

-After awhile, I dial my friend Ronnie’s number on my house phone.
+After a while, I dial my friend Ronnie’s number on my house phone.
 It has a different extension number, so this phone only rings in my room.
-My dad calls it a teen phone.
-I call it the privilege he likes to take away, phone.
+My dad calls it a ‘teen phone.’
+I call it ‘a privilege he likes to take away… phone.’
 The rotary dialer takes forever to spin out the number.
 Ronnie answers.

 “What you doing?”